Charging your EV is as easy as charging your phone, or plugging in the toaster.

 AC charging for EVs

 Electric vehicles all have in-built converters that convert the AC power to DC power.
-So when you plug in to an AC charger, your car’s converter will change that to DC power so it can be stored in the battery. -
+So, when you plug into an AC charger, your car’s converter will convert the power to DC power so it can be stored in the battery.

 DC charging for EVs

-DC chargers are a beautiful thing, because the charger has already converted the power from AC to DC before it reaches the car.
+DC chargers are an amazing thing, because the charger has already converted the power from AC to DC before it reaches the car.
 So, it can feed the power into the car’s battery directly.
 That means less work for your EV, and a far quicker charge.

 The cost of charging an EV

-The cost of charging an electric car depends on how much you drive.
-If you’re like most Kiwis, who average around 25-35km of driving per day, it’ll cost around $3 per 100km (the equivalent to paying $0.30 for a litre of petrol) to charge at home.
+If you’re like most Kiwis, who average around 25-35km of driving per day, it’ll cost around $4 per 100km (the equivalent to paying $0.40 for a litre of petrol) to charge at home.
 If you’re fast charging, that can go up to around $10 for 100km.

 Read more: here’s a breakdown of the full cost of an EV.